Real-Projects-Digitalization/ss22-cyber-24/README.md

 Our project aims to address this issue by creating a low-cost, Bluetooth-based proximity alarm system.
 This solution ensures that both parents and children are alerted if the connection between their devices weakens or is lost, indicating an increased distance.
 By offering a simple and robust alternative, this system provides peace of mind to parents while enhancing IT security for their children.

 **2.0 Data Collection**
+We opted for interviews as method of data collection.
+Trials for online surveys had been used , but they weren't much telling on the initial problem.
+We presumed it was due to the length of the survey or particpants not filling out open questions.
+In this document is one short snippet transkript of a conversation with a parent.
 **3.0 Systems Mapping (Miro)**

 **4.0 Value Proposition Canvas**